 - Do not test antibiotics or use discs that have NOT been calibrated for use with the CDS Test.

-- Do not report the susceptibility of any antibiotic that is not calibrated (Table 10.1.a to d) or is not in the ‘Surrogate Disc Testing’ tables (Table 12.2.a to b).
+- Do not report the susceptibility of any antibiotic that is not calibrated (Table 1.a to c) or is not in the ‘Surrogate Disc Testing’ tables (Table 11.2.a and b).

 - Read the section relevant to the type of organism or mechanism of resistance when dealing with uncommon mechanisms of resistance.

-Example: If the organism is a member of the Enterobacteriaceae such as Enterobacter cloacae (member of the EEC group) expressing an inducible β‑lactamase (flattened zone between cefotaxime 5 μg and imipenem 10 μg).
+Example: If the organism is a member of the Enterobacteriaceae such as Enterobacter cloacae (member of the EEC group) expressing an inducible β-lactamase (flattened zone between cefotaxime 5 μg and imipenem 10 μg).
 It is known that resistant mutants producing large amounts of the enzyme are present at a high frequency.
-The report should be resistant for penicillins, penicillin/inhibitor combinations, cephalosporins (except cefpirome and cefepime), cephamycins and monobactams irrespective of the size of the inhibitory zone.
-Test and report cefpirome, cefepime, imipenem, meropenem and ertapenem, the antibiotics marked as T in Table 10.4.a.
+The report should be resistant for penicillins, penicillin/inhibitor combinations, cephalosporins (except 4th generation such as cefepime), cephamycins and monobactams irrespective of the size of the inhibitory zone.
+Test and report cefepime, imipenem, meropenem and ertapenem, the antibiotics marked as T in Table 11.4.a.